-New Jersey is an expensive state for car insurance with an average premium around $1,565 per year.
+New Jersey is an expensive state for car insurance with an average premium around $1,600 per year.
+The New Jersey Department of Banking and Insuranceword sees the average cost of a policy in the state rising by 3.3% in 2021.
+However, the group also notes that the policies subsidized by the state may see a decline.
 We researched the cheapest insurers in New Jersey to see how you can save.

 We sampled information from a number of sources and developed a range of what cheap car insurance usually costs per year in New jersey.
 We based these samples on a driver with at least a decade of driving experience, a clean driving record, driving one of America’s most popular, non-exotic vehicles.